 Examine the space you take up in your organization

-Most people understand that it takes work to get into your position and rarely is something simply handed to someone.
-However, by acknowledging the struggle that others have in getting to where you are and actively helping them get to the same level, you are creating a culture of inclusivity and actionable, equitable justice.
+Most people understand that it takes work to get into your position and that responsibilities are rarely simply handed over to someone.
+However, by acknowledging the struggle that others have in getting to where you are and actively helping them get to the same level, you’ll create a culture of inclusivity and actionable, equitable justice.

 Coming to terms with the privilege you hold in a leadership position can be a difficult task.
 But remember, with great power comes great responsibility.

 This means setting an example that includes interrogating what privilege means in your organization and how you benefit from it.

 By recognizing the function of privilege and creating opportunities for others who don’t have the same access, you can change the way we examine privilege in leadership roles.